logeshwaranvv/Python-SQLite-StudentManagement/StudentManagement/readme.txt

 Explanation:
-SQLite Database: I am using an SQLite database to store the student information.
+SQLite Database: I am using an SQLite database to store student information.
 The database is created (if it doesn’t exist) and includes columns for student_id, name, age, course, and grade.
 Functions: Each function serves a specific purpose: add_student(): Adds a new student to the database. view_students(): Displays all students.